PhD in Agriculture

 Key Organizations and Resources in India

-UP Agriculture: Uttar Pradesh is a leading agricultural state in India.
+- UP Agriculture – Uttar Pradesh is a leading agricultural state in India.
 The UP-Agriculture department provides valuable resources and support for research in agriculture.

-DBT Agriculture: The Department of Biotechnology (DBT) in India offers various funding opportunities and resources for agricultural research and development.
+- DBT Agriculture – The Department of Biotechnology (DBT) in India offers various funding opportunities and resources for agricultural research and development.

-Agriculture Department: The Agriculture Department in various states offers support, funding, and resources for agricultural research and development.
+- Agriculture Department – The Agriculture Department in various states offers support, funding, and resources for agricultural research and development.

-Tamilnadu Agriculture University: A premier institution for agricultural research and education in India, offering advanced degrees and research opportunities.
+- Tamilnadu Agriculture University – A premier institution for agricultural research and education in India, offering advanced degrees and research opportunities.

-National Bank for Agriculture and Rural Development (NABARD): Provides financial support for agricultural research and development projects.
+- National Bank for Agriculture and Rural Development (NABARD) – Provides financial support for agricultural research and development projects.

-Ministry of Agriculture & Farmers Welfare: The central government body responsible for formulating and implementing national policies and programs for agriculture.
+- Ministry of Agriculture & Farmers Welfare – The central government body responsible for formulating and implementing national policies and programs for agriculture.

 Key Organizations and Resources in the USA

-Provides leadership on food, agriculture, natural resources, and related issues, and offers funding, research opportunities, and educational resources.
+- United States Department of Agriculture (USDA) – Provides leadership on food, agriculture, natural resources, and related issues, and offers funding, research opportunities, and educational resources.

-Supports research, education, and extension programs in the Land-Grant University System and other partner organizations.
+- National Institute of Food and Agriculture (NIFA) – Supports research, education, and extension programs in the Land-Grant University System and other partner organizations.

-The USDA’s principal in-house research agency, researching to develop and transfer solutions to agricultural problems.
+- Agricultural Research Service (ARS) – The USDA’s principal in-house research agency, researching to develop and transfer solutions to agricultural problems.

-A scientific and professional society that supports agronomy professionals through publications, meetings, and educational programs.
+- American Society of Agronomy (ASA) – A scientific and professional society that supports agronomy professionals through publications, meetings, and educational programs.

-A professional society dedicated to advancing the field of soil science, offering resources, certifications, and publications.
+- Soil Science Society of America (SSSA) – A professional society dedicated to advancing the field of soil science, offering resources, certifications, and publications.

-Promotes the study and advancement of crop science, providing educational resources, publications, and networking opportunities.
+- Crop Science Society of America (CSSA) – Promotes the study and advancement of crop science, providing educational resources, publications, and networking opportunities.

-Advocates for federal policy reform to advance sustainable agriculture, providing policy analysis, advocacy, and networking.
+- National Sustainable Agriculture Coalition (NSAC) – Advocates for federal policy reform to advance sustainable agriculture, providing policy analysis, advocacy, and networking.

-An independent federal agency that regulates and examines the Farm Credit System, a network of borrower-owned financial institutions.
+- Farm Credit Administration (FCA) – An independent federal agency that regulates and examines the Farm Credit System, a network of borrower-owned financial institutions.

 Research areas related to Agriculture